mleverance/sc_shell_lessons/04-pipes-filters.md

 ~~~

 And now we send the output of this pipe, through another pipe, to `head`, so that the full pipeline becomes:
+> ### Tip
+> Using the up arrow will scroll through your previous commands so you don't have to retype the whole thing here
 ~~~
 $ wc -l *.pdb | sort -n | head -n 1
 ~~~